Medical Detox from Drugs and Alcohol

 In contrast, social or non-medical forms of detox rely more on peer and counselor support and do not often use prescription medicines.
 These forms of detox often take place in residential settings.
 While they offer round-the-clock care, they have less direct medical support.1

 Medical detox and withdrawal management may include medicine to help reduce the risk of returning to substance misuse by easing withdrawal symptoms, including drug craving.
-Medical detox is only the first step in the substance abuse treatment and recovery process.1 After detox, you will typically continue treatment to address the mental, social, and behavioral issues that go along with alcohol and drug abuse.1
+Medical detox is only the first step in the substance abuse treatment and recovery process.1 After detox, you will typically continue treatment through either inpatient or outpatient rehab to address the mental, social, and behavioral issues that go along with alcohol and drug abuse.1

 The Substance Abuse and Mental Health Services Administration (SAMHSA) suggests an inpatient detox setting with 24-hour medical care may benefit those who:1